AI Enhanced Lenses

 1. The inherent complications of designing a lens

-3. How AI is now refining the process
+3. How AI has now refined the process even further

 But first: WHO IS THIS FOR?